DaveSkender/Stock.Indicators/CONTRIBUTING.md

 Submit a Pull Request with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

 Always write a clear log message for your commits.
-One-line messages are fine for small changes, but bigger changes should look like this:
+One-line messages are fine for most changes, but bigger changes that require more explanation should look like this:

     $ git commit -m "A brief summary of the commit
     >